 Do:

-- Educate yourself about debt consolidation - shop around for the best loan terms
+- Educate yourself about debt consolidation and shop around for the best loan terms.

 Don't:

-- Consolidate debts without a plan to pay them off
+- Consolidate debts without a clear roadmap to pay them off.

 When it comes to consolidating debt, two widely used methods can help you manage your finances more effectively.